Arc676/Arc-Music-Player/README.md

 Arc Music Player includes just the most basic playback commands:
 - Loading a number of songs into a list that will be played
+- Removing songs from the playlist
-- Picking any song from that list
+- Picking any song from the playlist
 - Skipping to next/going back to previous song
 - Pausing and resuming
 - Moving to a different point in the song
 - Jumping forwards/backwards 10 or 30 seconds
 - Volume control (separate from system volume)
-- Saving/loading/clearing song list
-- Saving player state
+- Writing and reading playlist and player state to and from disk
-- Shuffle
-- Repeat on song or whole list
+- Shuffle, song repeat, playlist repeat

 ### Playlist format